-Gold mineralization is hosted by epithermal quartz and occurs as free particles up to 40 micrometres in diameter.
-Average grain sizes are 3 micrometres to 15 micrometres in diameter.
+Gold mineralization is hosted by epithermal quartz and occurs as free particles up to 40 microns in diameter.
+Average grain sizes are 3 microns to 15 microns in diameter.
 Gold has a close affinity with pyrite and occurs as both a nucleus for pyrite crystallization and as a coating on pyrite crystals.
 Subsequent oxidation has destroyed the pyrite and freed the gold to depths of up to 150 metres below surface.
 Mineralization also occurs as native silver and electrum, a gold-silver alloy.